-The upcoming High School Summer Volunteer Program takes place from June through August each year and will require 60 hours of volunteer service.
-This 10-week commitment will include a volunteer assignment within our hospital setting, as well as one week of service at Camp Prov, a day camp in Everett for children who have special needs.
+The High School Summer Volunteer Program will take place from June through September and will require 100 hours of volunteer service.
+This 10-week commitment includes a volunteer assignment in a hospital setting, as well as one week of service at Camp Prov, which is a day camp in Everett for children who have special needs.

 Typically the High School Program starts last week of June and goes through the day before Labor Day.
 Dates will be included in the informational emails and applications.

 The High School Program online application will be available from April 1-12.
 Please visit our website at www.providence.org/VolunteerEverett and click on the High School tab to get the online application.

 All applicants must be current sophomores, juniors or seniors in high school.

 All volunteers must complete the health requirements with Providence Caregiver Health at the Colby Campus in order to meet the compliance requirements.